Douglas-James/MainAlgos/README.md

 ## Upcoming Features

-Exciting updates are coming in 2025!
+Exciting updates are coming in 2025-2026 Beta application!
 We will introduce new features to help you run your algorithms seamlessly.
 Stay tuned for more details.
 Once available, additional information will be provided [here](#).

 Happy Coding!